CharlesMulloy/OPDS-On-Rails/readme.md

 This application is really easy to use.
 You only need to follow the setup instructions once, then you can launch the application at will.

+Requirements:
+	1. Ruby 2.0.0
+	2. RubyGems (probably already installed if you have Ruby)

 Setup:

 	1. Download the project to a folder on your computer.